c2tarun/cdk-workshop/README.md

       }
     });
 ```
+In this construct we are passing `this` which is current stack.
+This tells Table on which stack to attach to.
+Apart from it, its just name and properties.

 That's it.
 We can configure other attributes of the table, but for now we'll use the default values.
 Run `cdk diff` and validate if you are seeing following output.
 ```js
 Stack CdkWorkshopStack